ucfninf/Plant-monitor-Yuhua-Jin/README.md

 - Maintaining Ecological Balance: Emphasizing the importance of ecological balance to ensure the overall health and vitality of the plants.
 - Soil and Environmental Management: The system will provide insights into maintaining the ideal soil and environmental conditions for Blue Jacket Hyacinthus growth.

+## Future enhancement:
+- To add more functions such as a light exposure sensor, pH level detection, and others to monitor the plant at the next level.

 Feel free to contribute, provide feedback, or collaborate on this endeavor towards creating an effective plant monitoring process specifically designed for Hyacinthus lovers!